-If you have fluctuating bowel motility (spontaneous movement), and it isnd due to a separate underlying cause, the aim is to juggle the medications for constipation and diarrhoea to keep the stool reasonably firm.
+If you have fluctuating bowel motility (spontaneous movement) and it isn't due to a separate underlying cause, the aim is to juggle the medications for constipation and diarrhoea to keep the stool reasonably firm.
 This may mean for example that 3 days a week you need to take laxatives and 1 or 2 days take Loperamide.
-For more information about this contact the MSA Trust nurse specialists or see your GP.
+For more information about this contact the MSA Health Care Specialists or see your GP.

 For those who primarily have diarrhoea it is important to find the right dose of the bowel slowing medicines like Loperamide that give you control without becoming constipated.
-If you are anxious about issues relating to diarrhoea then you could discuss the matter further with your continence advisor.
+If you are anxious about issues relating to diarrhoea then you could discuss the matter further with your Continence Advisor.